 Better Orienteering Playlist contains the learning videos used across Better Orienteering ordered from Beginner to Advanced.
 Please include a link to the complete playlist when linking to specific videos you find helpful.
 These videos are all made by elite or very experienced orienteers who give good advice on how to orienteer.
 You will help save others from potentially spending hours looking at unhelpful videos that give some pretty poor advice on how to orienteer – there are quite a few out there.

 The Skills Matrix (8 pages) is a structured overview of how orienteering skills develop in stages from Beginner to Advanced.
 It helps people see where they are on their orienteering journey.

 Below is a directly embedded version of the pdf of the Skills Matrix.
 Many websites will support this (if they are created with WordPress), meaning the viewer can scroll through the document directly on the screen without having to follow a link to a new Tab or Page.
 This functionality does not work on Android and a web-link appears instead.

 Share the Better Orienteering Summary among your club

-Better Orienteering Summary is full of web links back to the website and resources.
-It includes within a link to where the most recent version can be downloaded, so once the link is posted people can always access the most recent version.
+Better Orienteering Summary (52 pages) is full of web links back to the website and resources.
+It includes on the first page a link to where the most recent version can be downloaded, so once the link is posted people can always access the most recent version.